DominicSimpson/portfolio/learnings/http.md

 ## 3. Use promises to access values that aren't available synchronously

-Carried out in our fetchData JS file, which contains a function called fetchData that contains promises:
+We carried this out in our fetchData JS file, which contained a function called fetchData that handled promises:

 ![screenshot(1)](https://user-images.githubusercontent.com/52511353/205361382-43f2dee4-69ff-4bae-8808-0b3a8eb1c83e.png)

 ## 4. Use the fetch method to make HTTP requests and receive responses

-The above-mentioned fetchData JS file, used the fetch method to get responses from our two APIs.
+The above-mentioned fetchData JS file used the fetch method to get responses from our two APIs.

 ![screenshot(1)](https://user-images.githubusercontent.com/52511353/205120422-a4dd07c9-1a5e-4813-8197-a1cb2f6695c0.png)